lmk26/AabResGuard/README.md

 > Powered by bytedance douyin android team.

-> The tools from the bytedance team have not been updated for a long time. xeemoo has been based on [martinloren](https://github.com/martinloren/AabResGuard) since 2024 continue to maintain the work.
+> The tools from the bytedance team have not been updated for a long time. lmk26 has been based on [xeemoo](https://github.com/xeemoo/AabResGuard) since 2025 continue to maintain the work.
 > Now supports AGP 7.0 and above, and can be verified and used on BundleTool 1.15.2.

 ## Features